Wet or Icy Roads

 Honda has two AWD systems: the intelligent Variable Torque Management™ (i-VTM4®) system available on the Passport, Pilot and Ridgeline, and the Real Time AWD™ system available on the CR-V and HR-V. Both can deliver instantaneous power to the rear wheels to enhance overall stability, and the i-VTM4 system adds torque vectoring for greater side-to-side support.

-The Passport, Pilot and Ridgeline all come with Intelligent Traction Management.
-2WD trims include Snow mode, while AWD trims include Snow, Sand and Mud modes.
+The Passport, Pilot, and Ridgeline all come with Intelligent Traction Management.

 Yes, the Honda Satellite-Linked Navigation System™, available on all Honda models, uses GPS with offline maps* that are preloaded on the vehicle, so they don’t require a cell-phone signal to load.